 This Halloween, let's dive into the darker side of our public art collections in search of the gory, the creepy, the visions of witches, monsters and the devil: enduring images that have fired the imaginations of artists through the centuries.

-Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her home town: he lets her because he fancies her.
+In the biblical account, Judith, a beautiful widow, enters the tent of Holofernes, an Assyrian general intending to invade her home town: he lets her because he fancies her.
 Judith plies Holofernes with drink, he passes out, and she beheads him.
-Boy meets girl, etcetera.
+Boy meets girl, et cetera.

 Most of the paintings have a similar physicality; it looks like Judith is having to work hard to decapitate Holofernes.
 Yet Lucas Cranach the elder has an alternative take on events, showing Judith looking pleased with herself, relaxing with her sword and her severed head.